 The Centers for Disease Control and Prevention (CDC) web site provides daily updates on the number and location of confirmed U.S. cases, tips on how to stay healthy, travel health warnings, and guidance for health care professionals.
 Additional information is available at PandemicFlu.gov.
 The World Health Organization is a good source for international information.
-Local and state resources include the City of Milwaukee Health Department 2009 Swine Flu page, and Wisconsin’s Pandemic Flu Source.
+State resources include the Wisconsin’s Pandemic Flu Source.

 Question: Is there a way to determine how many times an article/author is referenced or cited by other articles?

 of Science is a major database for cited reference searching.
 Click the Cited Reference Search tab on the main search page and enter the names of the primary